elastic/integrations/packages/etcd/docs/README.md

 ### self

-This is the `self` metricset of the module etcd.
-This metrics is being read from the Etcd V2 endpoint and won’t show any activity regarding Etcd V3.
+This is the `self` dataset of the etcd package, in charge of retrieving generic metrics about self from a etcd v2 instance.

 An example event for `self` looks as following: